PsCustomObject/PsCustomObject.github.io/_posts/2019-09-08-PowerShell-Convert-to-Title-Case.md

 $true
 ```

-Most of the times this is not an issue but there are cases, for example when generating DisplayNames for users, where you want to *sanitize* the string so that it will use proper **Title Case**.
+Most of the times this is not an issue but there are cases, for example when generating DisplayNames for users, where you want to *sanitise* the string so that it will use proper **Title Case**.

 ## PowerShell convert string to Title Case